zulip/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading from Ubuntu 16.04 Xenial to 18.04 Bionic

-1. Upgrade your server to the latest Zulip `2.1.x` release, since newer releases don't support Ubuntu 16.04 Xenial.
+1. Upgrade your server to the latest Zulip `2.1.x` release.
+You can only upgrade to Zulip 3.0 and newer after completing this process, since newer releases don't support Ubuntu 16.04 Xenial.

 2. Same as for Bionic to Focal.